mangosArchives/serverZero_Rel19/doc/EventAI.txt

 Parameter 1: The Emote ID that the creature should perform.
 (Emote IDs are also contained in the DBC but they can be found in the mangos source as well).

 The creature will perform a visual emote.
 Unlike a text emote, a visual emote is one where the creature will actually move or perform a gesture.
-This is commonly used for NPC's who may perform a special action (Salute, Roar, ect...).
+This is commonly used for NPC's who may perform a special action (Salute, Roar, etc...).
 Not all player emotes work for creature models.

 6 = ACTION_T_RANDOM_SAY
 ------------------------